 The concrete trail 8800 feet (1.67 miles) in length starts on the east side of North 8th Street/U.S. 45 behind the Smoke Shop near the Brookport Bridge and winds along the top of the floodwall earthen levee toward downtown ending at Campbell Street next to the Schroeder Expo Center.
 The best place to park is at the Expo Center.
 This section of the Greenway Trail was funded in part by a 2006 federal Transportation Enhancement grant.
 After an official groundbreaking on August 3, 2012, this segment of trail was completed in 2013.

-Phase IV: Phase IV of the Greenway Trail (pink line on the map) will extend the trail from its current terminus at Campbell Street near the Schroeder Expo Center, along the river, under the former Showroom Lounge, and through the Riverfront Redevelopment Project.
-The project involves adding nearly 3000 feet of pathways and trail in addition to lighting, benches, and trash receptacles.
-After the design and construction procurement process, the City expects construction to begin in the spring of 2018.
+Greenway Trail Phase IV: Phase IV of the Greenway Trail will extend the trail toward Schultz Park on the riverfront from its current terminus at Campbell Street near the Schroeder Expo Center.
+The trail will navigate pedestrians and cyclists along a path next to the concrete floodwall in front of the Convention Centers, go across the parking lot behind the Holiday Inn Paducah Riverfront, and then join with the new Riverfront Project adjacent to the Transient Boat Dock.
+The project involves adding approximately 3000 feet of pathways and trail in addition to lighting, benches, a shelter, and trash receptacles.
+After the design and construction procurement process, the City expects construction to begin in 2019.
 The City has received a TAP grant in the amount of $520,000 for this project.
 Currently, this phase is being designed by HDR Engineering.

-Phase V: After the Phase IV Greenway Trail project is completed, Phase V (blue line on the map) will take the trail from the Riverfront Project along the riverfront to Jefferson Street.
-This project will greatly improve existing Schultz Park.
-Additional features of the Phase V project include additional parking, landscaping and seating, erosion control, piping, lighting, and earthwork.
+Greenway Trail Phase V: After the Phase IV Greenway Trail project is completed, Phase V will take the trail from the Riverfront Project along the riverfront to Jefferson Street.
+This project will add the trail and greatly improve the existing Schultz Park.
+Features of the Phase V project include additional parking, landscaping and seating, erosion control, piping, lighting, and earthwork.
+Most notably, an archway structure will be created with local artist input welcoming trail users to the downtown area of Paducah.
+The archway will use the large columns currently located at the Riverfront.
+These columns are historical remnants of a rail cart system formerly used to transport sand out of the river in order to make concrete.
+This archway structure will be unique to the downtown corridor, capturing history and creating an inviting piece of art for visitors and trail users.
+The trail will divide in this area, creating a small path underneath the archway and a path outside of the archway, close to the riverbank.
+This area will be an artistic green space with rain gardens and plantings incorporated into design.
 The grant agreement for Phase V will be signed after the completion of Phase IV.
-The City has been notified that it will receive $403,156 in federal funding (TAP grant) for Phase V. The construction of this phase will begin once Phase IV is completed.
+The City has been notified that it will receive $403,156 in federal funding (TAP grant) for Phase V. Construction is expect to occur in 2019 once Phase IV is completed.
 Grant funds are not available until that time.
 At the January 23, 2018, meeting, the Paducah Board of Commissioners approved a $45,900 contract with Bacon, Farmer, Workman Engineering & Testing, Inc. for engineering and design services related to Phase V.

-Perkins Creek Nature Preserve: An application will be made in the future for grant funding to extend the Greenway Trail west through Perkins Creek Nature Preserve.
+Perkins Creek Nature Preserve Greenway Trail Extension: An application will be made in the future for grant funding to extend the Greenway Trail west through Perkins Creek Nature Preserve.
 This extension would provide nearly another mile of trail which would be a combination of paved and densely packed gravel with raised walkways.